dmolenaars/alicloud-terraform-workshop/README.md

 2. **Insufficient permissions**: Ensure your Alibaba Cloud credentials have permissions to create VPC, ECS, and Security Group resources.

 3. **Nginx not responding**: Wait a minute after deployment for the user-data script to complete installing and starting Nginx.

-## Workshop Tasks

-### Task 1: Basic Deployment
-Deploy the infrastructure as-is and verify Nginx is accessible.

-### Task 2: Customize the Instance
-Modify the ECS instance type or disk size in `terraform.tfvars`.

-### Task 3: Add More Security Rules
-Add additional security group rules for HTTPS (port 443).

-### Task 4: Multiple Instances
-Modify the configuration to deploy multiple ECS instances.

 ## Resources